MohammedAlsenani/communicate-data-finding/README.md

 ## Key Insights for Presentation

 > I focused on my own questions on my mind to answer on presentation as the duration of using the bikes.

+The dataset size exceed github limit so I didn't upstream it